 Property insurance responds whether it’s a devastating fire, natural disaster, or burglary.
 Property coverage policy reimburses companies for direct property losses, supporting recovery and momentum.
 Manufacturing companies typically have massive facilities, and enduring damage to one part could mean temporarily shutting down the entire operation.

 Companies offering tangible products or services risk third-party lawsuits claiming bodily injury or property damage.
 Consider McDonald’s notorious “Hot Coffee” case in the 1990s, for example.
-Whether the claims are grounded or not, product liability covers defense fees and settlements if someone sues your manufacturing company.
+Whether the claims are grounded or not, product liability and product recall cover defense fees and settlements if someone sues your manufacturing company.

 Directors & Officers